lemlac/mulem/docs/reference.md

 add(a: 2, b: 3, 1)
 ```

 Named parameters can be defined in their own object and then passed in with the `&` operator also.
 The named parameters in the function can also be collected into a single variable using `as`.
-Like with desctructuring, a `()&` should be placed before the typed name parameters even if the function doesn't have any positional parameters.
+An empty positional parameter `()` needs to be placed before the typed name parameters even if the function doesn't have any positional parameters.
+Objects are spread with `&object` in the argument of the function when called.

 ```
-Settings :: { enabled: bool }
+Settings :: { enabled: bool, key: str }
-doThing(key: str) & Settings as settings =
+doThing() & Settings as settings =
     if settings.enabled:
         Some(callApi(key))
     else:
         None

-settings = Settings(enabled: True)
+settings = Settings(key: "foo", enabled: True)

-doThing("foo", &settings)      -- Spreads `settings` into the arguments. doThing("foo", enabled: True)  -- Or passed like a named parameter.
+doThing(&settings)                  -- Spreads `settings` into the arguments. doThing(key: "foo", enabled: True)  -- Or passed like a named parameter.
 ```

 See [Tuples](#Tuples) for more details on the `&` operator.